 Another exciting talent from South Carolina is Devontae Shuler.
 Shuler, originally from Irmo, South Carolina, went on to play college basketball at the University of Mississippi.
 After going undrafted in the 2021 NBA Draft, he signed a two-way contract with the New York Knicks, providing the team with solid defense and playmaking abilities.

-Though there may not be a large number of NBA players hailing from South Carolina at the moment, the state’s rich basketball tradition ensures that we’ll continue to see more talented players emerge in the future.
+Though there may not be many NBA players hailing from South Carolina at the moment, the state’s rich basketball tradition ensures that we’ll continue to see more talented players emerge in the future.
 Keep an eye on your favorite teams and watch for more rising stars from South Carolina making their mark in the NBA.

 Players Contribution to Teams